Ohio Transformation Fund

 The OTF supports work with people most affected by the justice system at the center, seeking to build local and statewide networks of youth, families, communities, and allied institutions serving in leadership roles to form and drive the statewide strategy.
 The OTF prioritizes work that organizes, trains, and mobilizes impacted constituencies, in addition to policy advocacy that informed by impacted communities.

-Advocacy promoting the development, adoption, implementation, and enforcement of policy changes that address the systemic inequities within Ohio for adults and youth.
-Approaches of interest to the OTF include community lawyering, impact litigation, and policy analysis and advocacy.
+OTF priorities advocacy promoting the development, adoption, implementation, and enforcement of policy changes that address the systemic inequities of Ohio's collateral sanctions for adults and youth.
+Approaches of interest to the OTF include impact litigation, and policy analysis and advocacy.

 RECENT RECIPIENTS